chika-ghifttie/Education-and-Occupation-Analysis/README.md

 6. Smaller Trends – Countries like Italy (3) and France (2) lean toward executive managerial roles, while China (2) and the Philippines (3) are strong in admin clerical position.

 ![Education screenshot](https://github.com/user-attachments/assets/02319f4a-22a0-4f56-9287-cff96cbd7aed)

+  *The dashboard is interactive, allowing users to explore different aspects of the data through slicers.
+In the screenshot, the slicer is collapsed for clarity, but it enables dynamic filtering of the visualizations.*

    ### Key Insigts
 ---